prathimacode-hub/Hacktober-Fest-2021/.github/pullrequest_template.md

-# Provide your information in following template :
+# Provide your information in this following format while creating your PR

 PR Title : Short script of what PR is